Helliconia: Synopsis

-The books are set some six thousand years in the future.
+Helliconia experiences a very long year, called the "great year", equivalent to approximately 2,500 Earth years, and global temperatures vary greatly over this period.
+The books (which are set thousands of years in the future) each cover a different portion of one such "great year".
 A space station from Earth, the Avernus, is orbiting Helliconia and closely observing the planet, including the activities of its intelligent inhabitants.
 The temptation to interfere in Helliconian affairs is a recurring dilemma for the inhabitants of Avernus.